kstenio/PyGenRetrieve/README.md

 ---

-**Windows users**: as long as libraries are installed, any Windows OS + Python3.x shoul run the appt without problems, however, since I don't use Windows, I can not write any tips or tutorials showing how doing it.
+**Windows users**: as long as libraries are installed, any Windows OS + Python3.x shoul run the appt without problems, however, since I don't use Windows, I can't write any tips or tutorials showing how doing it.

+**Extra note about number of pages**: You could - *sort of* - bypass the need for entering the number of pages.
+Just enter a large number in this field, since the program won't load repeated pages.